Skip to the main content.

 3. Create an Action Plan for Data Breaches

 Despite your best efforts, breaches can still happen.
-In the case they do, you can minimize costs by having a plan in place.
+In the case they do, you can minimize costs by having a plan and HR processes in place.
 This usually involves identifying common risk areas, organizing an incident response team, and outlining a communication plan to employees to ensure prompt action.

 How Do Employee Data Files Remain Organized?